RSS

 In total, 11 GPS stations operate in Russia.
 They are located in the Kaluga and Sverdlovsk regions, Krasnoyarsk Territory, the Republic of Sakha - Yakutia, Irkutsk, Magadan, South Sakhalin, Petropavlovsk-Kamchatsky.

-In November, The New York Times, citing unnamed sources in the State Department and the White House, reported that US intelligence agencies and the Pentagon object to the State Department's plans to issue Roscosmos permission to build several GLONASS stations in the United States.
+In November, The New York Times, citing unnamed sources in the State Department and the White House, reported that American intelligence agencies and the Pentagon object to the State Department's plans to issue Roscosmos permission to build several GLONASS stations in the United States.

-The CIA and the Ministry of Defense fear that if the stations are located, "Russia will receive a bridgehead on American territory, which will increase the accuracy of Russian guided missiles."
+The CIA and the Ministry of Defense fear that if the stations are deployed, "Russia will receive a bridgehead on American territory, which will increase the accuracy of Russian guided missiles."
 In addition, in their opinion, these stations can be used to conduct intelligence activities directly in the United States.

 According to experts, the shutdown of these stations in Russia will not affect the operation of navigation equipment, including consumer electronics - smartphones, tablets, navigators.
 According to Rogozin himself, only the US military will suffer.

-Great Britain abandons its own coordinate system
+UK abandons its own coordinate system

 2012